Photo: Michelle Ransom-Hughes: ABC Radio

 - Hemopereki Hoani Simon, current, PhD, Toitū te mana: Indigenous sovereignty and its effects on environmental planning in Aotearoa New Zealand: a Ngāti Tūwharetoa case study, co-supervised with Associate Professor Evan Poata-Smith.

-- Heather Moorcroft, current, PhD, Engagements between environmental NGOs and Indigenous Australians, co-supervised with Professor Lesley Head and Dr Jack Baker.
+- Heather Moorcroft, 2016, PhD, Engagements between environmental NGOs and Indigenous Australians, co-supervised with Professor Lesley Head and Dr Jack Baker.

-- Jennifer Owens, current, BSc Honours, Wild horses in the Snowy Mountains, co-supervised with Professor Gordon Waitt.
+- Jennifer Owens, 2015, BSc Honours, Wild horses in the Snowy Mountains, co-supervised with Professor Gordon Waitt.

-- Eli Taylor, current, BSc Honours, Evaluation Indicators for the Girringun Regional Indigenous Protected Area.
+- Eli Taylor, BSc Honours, 2014, Evaluation Indicators for the Girringun Regional Indigenous Protected Area.

-- Amanda Baldwin, graduated 2010, MSc, Sea eagles at Jervis Bay, co-supervised with Professor Lesley Head.
+- Amanda Baldwin, 2010, MSc, Sea eagles at Jervis Bay, co-supervised with Professor Lesley Head.

 - Shared Governance, keynote paper, Sámi Customary Rights in Modern Landscapes – Indigenous People and Nature Conservation, Luleå University, Sweden, 2013.